thoughtcroft/thoughtcroft.github.io/_posts/2005-11-25-get-subform-control-name.md

 ---
 layout:   post
 title:    "Finding the name of a control in an Access subform"
 date:     2005-11-25
+category: vba
-tags:   [access, form, subform, vba]
+tags:
+  - access
+  - form
+  - subform
+  - vba
 ---

 I'm currently developing a Microsoft Access based system and found